DimitrisKalyvas/DimitrisKalyvas/README.md

 - 👋 Hi, I’m @DimitrisKalyvas
-- 👀 I’m interested in game design, which includes gameplay design & encounter design.
-I'm also interested in level design.
+- 👀 I’m a level designer with experience in game design and systems design.
 - 🌱 I'm always learning new things, but I’m currently learning game and level Design, which also specifically includes Lua.
-- 💞️ I’m looking to collaborate on projects as a generalist game or level designer.
+- 💞️ I’m not looking to collaborate on projects right now, as I have my hands full working for Forgotten Empires & as project lead for two other projects on my spare time.
 - 📫 My email is dimitrismarioskalyvas@gmail.com

 <!---